NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 He raced between his home and the company like a wound-up toy car: just after fixing a bug, he was off to meet with investors without even testing it first; he barely had time to eat, his head buried in meetings with engineers to discuss system adjustments; as soon as he left the company, he was off to the supermarket to buy Christmas gifts for his wife...

-The team relied heavily on him, and his workload became overwhelmingly heavy - a rare sight even in the startup capital of Silicon Valley.
-Dominic worked 12 to 18 hours every day, a work pattern that is almost unheard of in today's startup world.
-He juggled business management, system administration, and coding, all while trying to maintain a personal life.
-In no time, his wife became accustomed to this lifestyle: during the day, she directed and planned games, perfecting game play and project processes, and at night, she cooked and cleaned the house, all in seamless cooperation with Dominic.
+The team leans heavily on him in all aspects.
+His workload has become insanely heavy, even in a place like Silicon Valley where securing investments is a piece of cake.
+Back in the day, Dominic was putting in 12-18 hours a day – a work rhythm that's rarer than a unicorn in today's startup scene.
+Balancing business management, system oversight, and coding, he had to carve out time for his personal life.
+Before you knew it, Dominic's wife had also acclimated to this lifestyle: during the day, she directed and planned game scenarios, optimizing gameplay and devising project workflows; come evening, she seamlessly transitioned into cooking, tidying up the house, perfectly in sync with Dominic.
+It's a juggling act that makes Cirque du Soleil look like child's play.

 <br>